SonithD/CoLI-Dravidian_2024/README.md

 Task related other information can also be found in https://codalab.lisn.upsaclay.fr/competitions/19357?secret_key=2a2a5128-ea6d-4b69-940a-f82b69fa0b98

+IMPORTANT: keep up with the updates on the official repository, as the code and the README files might be updated.

 # Baseline Models
 Explored with various Machine Learning (ML) models and Conditional Random Field (CRF) model with ** Malayalam dataset**.
 Along with Malayalam dataset, these models can be utilized for remaining provided datasets namely: Kannada, Tamil, and Tulu datasets respectively.